fix external command

 If mode is pf/array then the fix simply stores force values in an array.
 The fix adds these forces to each atom in the group, once every Napply steps, similar to the way the fix addforce command works.

 The name of the public force array provided by the FixExternal class is

 It is allocated by the FixExternal class as an (N,3) array where N is the number of atoms owned by a processor.
 The 3 corresponds to the fx, fy, fz components of force.

 It is up to the external program to set the values in this array to the desired quantities, as often as desired.
 For example, the driver program might perform an MD run in stages of 1000 timesteps each.
 In between calls to the LAMMPS run command, it could retrieve atom coordinates from LAMMPS, compute forces, set values in fexternal, etc.

-This can be done from the external driver by calling this public method of the FixExternal class:
+This can be done from the external driver by calling these public methods of the FixExternal class:

-where eng is the potential energy.
+where eng is the potential energy, and virial an array of the 6 stress tensor components.
 Eng is an extensive quantity, meaning it should be the sum over per-atom energies of all affected atoms.
 It should also be provided in energy units consistent with the simulation.
 See the details below for how to insure this energy setting is used appropriately in a minimization.

 No information about this fix is written to binary restart files.